vivid-planet/comet/.changeset/tidy-impalas-refuse.md

 "@comet/admin-date-time": major
 ---

-The `clearable` prop is removed from `FinalFormDatePicker`
+Remove `clearable` prop from `FinalFormDatePicker`

-The clear button in `FinalFormDatePicker` is visible for all non-`required` fields
+The clear button will automatically be shown for all optional fields.